KulikDM/pythresh/README.rst

 Key Attributes of threshold:

-* **thresh_**\ : Return the threshold value that seperates inliers from outliers.
+* **thresh_**\ : Return the threshold value that separates inliers from outliers.
 Outliers are considered all values above this threshold value.
 Note the threshold value has been derived from normalized scores.

 * **confidence_interval_**\ : Return the lower and upper confidence interval of the contamination level.
 Only applies to the ALL thresholder